© Crown copyright 2019

 All technical notices are published on GOV.UK.

-You can also find information about technical notices and other resources in this partnership pack
+You can also find information about technical notices and other resources in this partnership pack or the links to sector-specific guidance.

 If you have ideas for additional resources, or if you want to discuss your own plans for communications, please contact us.